Home Click here to read "The Fish Files"|

 Darwin overthrows the gospel by implicitly (and sometimes explicitly) denying the doctrine of justification by faith alone (sola fide).
 In his message "Blessed are the Poor" (preached 2 May 1996) he taught that literally selling all one's unneeded possessions is a prerequisite for entering the kingdom of God.
 While occassionally giving lip service to justification by faith (see letter 2 below), Darwin regularly qualifies and adds to the terms of salvation, so that when he is finished, "grace is no more grace" (Romans 11:6).
 In practical terms for Darwin's followers, the true cost of "salvation" boils down to this: you must do precisely what he tells you and agree with everything he says.
 If you step out of agreement with him at any point and are unwilling to be "corrected," you will be branded a hell-bound heretic who has "played the harlot."
 In fact, he believes if you turn away after hearing the "truth" from him or his group, you have committed the unpardonable sin.
 Thus he employs craven fear to try to keep his disciples in the group.

 Many (if not all) of Darwin's disciples regard his authority as apostolic.
-We have heard from a former member of the "fellowship" that Darwin's long-time henchman, Al Soto, claims Darwin's teaching authority is tantamount to that of the Apostle Paul.
+We have heard from a former member of the "fellowship" that Darwin's long-time henchman, Al Soto, insisted Darwin's teaching authority was equal in authority to that of the Apostle Paul.
+(Al has since abandoned that opinion, apparently.
+By all accounts he left the group sometime after making the move with Darwin to Oklahoma.)
 Meanwhile, Darwin insists on the right to examine his disciples' private mailin order to make sure they are "walking in the light."

 Also, more than one eyewitness has told us Darwin is extremely brutal in his application of "the rod" to his own childrenand encourages his followers to do likewise.
 In an on-line discussion on these matters, one cult member cited Proverbs 20:30 ("The blueness of a wound cleanseth away evil: so do stripes the inward parts of the belly"), suggesting that proper spanking ought to leave bruises on a child.
 Shortly afterward, an anonymous Fishite (whose misspellings looked suspiciously like Al Soto's) chimed in, citing Proverbs 23:13-14 ("Withhold not correction from the child: for if thou beatest him with the rod, he shall not die.
 Thou shalt beat him with the rod, and shalt deliver his soul from hell.").
 He declared: "Beat, is just that, beat.
 You can not get around it."